 I am an Associate Professor in the Communication department at the University of Colorado Denver.
 I earned my PhD from the Institute of Communications Research at the University of Illinois at Urbana-Champaign, and completed a postdoc funded by the Social Science and Humanities Research Council of Canada at McGill.
-I was a research fellow at the Hanse-Wissenschaftskolleg in Germany and with the American Council of Learned Societies.
+I was a research fellow at the Hanse-Wissenschaftskolleg in Germany and with the American Council of Learned Societies

-I use media and cultural studies methodologies to investigate how we think about new media and how those ideas affect the way we develop, use, and regulate communication technologies.
-By bringing gender and sexuality studies to new media, I develop new ways of studying and responding to the challenges of understanding privacy, consent, and harm in digitally mediated social interactions.
 My book, Sexting Panic (2015), is about the well-intentioned but problematic responses to sexting in mass media, law, and education.
 This book won the National Communication Association’s Diamond Anniversary Book Award in 2016.
 My research also appears in journals such as New Media & Society, International Journal of Communication, Communication and Critical/Cultural Studies, Critical Studies in Media Communication, and Feminist Media Studies.

 My last name is pronounced HAZ-in-off.